manojkhanwalkar/ColumnDB/README.md

 1. Fixed number of servers in the cluster determined in the beginning
 2. Servers cannot be added or deleted
 3. Data once uploaded is used for querying
-4. New databases , tables can be added , but existing ones cannot be deleted or modified.
+4. New databases , tables can be added or deleted.
+Columns can only be deleted.
 5. New data can be added to existing tables, but data cannot be deleted or modified.
 6. The max length of a value in a column needs to be specified upfront in the metadata.